renjmindy/AutomaticCaptionGenerator/README.md

       * save/load network weights
     + write `generate_batch` function to generate a random batch of size `batch_size` via random sampling of images and captions for them

-  - model application
+  - model application to testing samples (Applying)
     + write `final_model` class which works as follows:
       * take an image as an input and embed it : run `get_cnn_encoder` to pass images through CNN encoder in order to obtain image embedding files
-      * condition lstm on that embedding :
+      * condition lstm on that embedding : run `decoder` class to initialize LSTM state conditioned on images
-      * predict the next token given a START input token :
+      * predict the next token given a START input token : run `decoder` class to get current word embedding being passed to LSTM cell to produce new LSTM states
-      * use predicted token as an input at next time step :
+      * use predicted token as an input at next time step : run `decoder` class to compute logits and probabilities for next token
-      * iterate until you predict an END token :
+      * iterate until you predict an END token : `one_step` yields probabilities of next token and meanwhile updates LSTM hidden state
+    + write `generate_caption` function to generate caption for given image
+    + write `apply_model_to_image_raw_bytes` and `show_valid_example` functions to look at validation prediction example

 * **Files** This [repository](https://github.com/renjmindy/FaceDetectors/tr) consist of multiple files: